 I was paid by Nutricia for my time to write this blog post, however, my opinions are my own.

-The ketogenic diet for epilepsy should be done under medical supervision.
+The medical ketogenic diet and the modified Atkins diet for epilepsy should be used under medical supervision.

 KetoCal is a medical food and is intended for use under medical supervision.

-Please note that this is one individual’s report of her experience with the ketogenic diet and may not be the experience of others.
+Please note that this is one individual’s report of her experience with the modified Atkins diet and may not be the experience of others.
 Individual results will vary.
-Please discuss the potential benefits of the ketogenic diet with your healthcare provider.
+Please discuss the potential benefits of the modified Atkins diet with your healthcare provider.

 Keppra® is a registered trademark of UCB BIOPHARMA SPRL. and is not affiliated with Nutricia.